gfurtadoalmeida/esp32-driver-nextion/README.md

 ## Testing

 Upload [test_display.hmi](/components/nextion/test/nextion/hmi/) on your Nextion display before testing.
-Be aware that the display project was built using Nextion Editor 1.16.1; you might need to [upgrade your display](https://nextion.tech/faq-items/using-legacy-nextion-devices/) before uploading this project.
+Be aware that the display project was built using Nextion Editor 1.61.2; you might need to [upgrade your display](https://nextion.tech/faq-items/using-legacy-nextion-devices/) before uploading this project.

 The task watchdog for CPU0 is disabled on the test project.
 It is needed so we can interact with the test tool.

-For your sanity sake, power your display with a decent power source (5V +700 mA), otherwise you'll waste 4+ hours debugging just to discover that the power source was the culprit. 🤦‍♂️
+The baudrate is set to 115200 on the display `program.s` and ESP32 [common_infra_test.h](/components/nextion/test/common_infra_test.h)

 ### On VS Code